RomanSchefzik/UnifiedLRMTL/README.md

 install_github("RomanSchefzik/UnifiedLRMTL")
 ```
 # Example of usage
-Examples for a usage of the functions will be provided in the respective function documentations.
+The usage of the functions will be covered in the respective function documentations.
+Further, an explicit example will be given here.

 # References